Shahaji: In Bangalore

 Shahaji's relations with the Bijapur ruler improved in the subsequent years, and in 1641, he supported the Bijapur government in suppressing a revolt by the Hindu chiefs.
 He joined an army led by the Bijapur general Afzal Khan that captured the fort of Basavapatna from Keng Nayak.
 The Bijapur army captured several other forts, including Vellore, during this campaign.
 A letter from Bijapur dated 30 January 1642 expressed appreciation for Shahaji's services in the Karnataka region.

-Not much is known about Shahaji's activities during 1642-1645; he likely stayed at his jagir in Bangalore and may have been involved in Bijapur's recapture of the Ikkeri fort in 1644.
+Not much is known about Shahaji's activities during 1642–1645; he likely stayed at his jagir in Bangalore and may have been involved in Bijapur's recapture of the Ikkeri fort in 1644.
 He likely also stayed at Kolar and Doddaballapura and spent summers at Nandi.
 Sometime between 1642 and 1644, Shahaji's wife Jijabai and his son Shivaji visited him in Bangalore.
-During this period, Shahaji arranged Shivaji's marriage to Saibai of the Nimbalkar family and held a grand wedding ceremony in Bangalore.
+During this period, Shahaji arranged Shivaji's marriage to Soyrabai and held a grand wedding ceremony in Bangalore.
 He also presented his entire family, including his two sons by his second wife, at the Bijapur court.
 Jijabai and Shivaji returned to Pune shortly after.
 Shahaji's elder son Shambuji (also called Sambhaji) and another son Venkoji from his other wife Tukabai stayed with him in Bangalore.

 Shahaji beautified Bangalore by commissioning several gardens and also built a palace called Gowri Mahal, which, according to popular tradition, was located in the present-day Basavanagudi extension.

 Shahaji appointed several Brahmins from the Pune region to the Bangalore administration.
 Meanwhile, Dadoji Kondadev revived the taxation system in Pune and remitted surplus revenue to Shahaji's treasury in Bangalore.